ritagnunes/PulseqDiffusion/README.md

 By specifying the name of the k-space data file provided in the [Example_Data](https://github.com/ritagnunes/PulseqDiffusion/tree/master/Example_Data) folder, the user will be able to reconstruct the corresponding images and estimate either the full diffusion tensor (using FSL's ´dtifit´) or directional apparent diffusion coefficient maps (by setting the "model" parameter).
 Note that this script will need to be consistent with the selected acquisition parameters (specified spatial resolution and slice thickness).
 The script enables to use the FSL "eddy" pre-processing tool by setting a parameter with the same name to 1.

 3 - To visualize the obtained Nifti format images, as well as the results of the diffusion tensor fit (FA.
-MD and the principal diffusion eigenvector), the FSL image viewer "FSLeyes" can be used.
+MD and the principal diffusion eigenvector), the [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) image viewer "FSLeyes" can be used.

 ## Code testing
 For checking that the provided software is properly installed, the following tests should be run:
 1- In Matlab: ´runTests_ReconAndProcessing´;
 2- Using Python: ´running test_suite.py´

+## Generating API documentation
+Under the folder [PulseqDiffusion/docs](https://github.com/ritagnunes/PulseqDiffusion/tree/master/docs) run:
+´sphinx-build -b html source build'

+Documentation Software requirements:
+The [sphinx](https://www.sphinx-doc.org/) automatic documentation software can be installed by running: ```pip install -U sphinx``` while
+[sphinxcontrib-matlabdomain](https://pypi.org/project/sphinxcontrib-matlabdomain/) can be installed by running: ```pip install sphinxcontrib-matlabdomain```

 ---
 ## [Citations][scholar-citations]